Alisafa60/airo-wave/README.md

 - To monitor indoor air quality, the project incorporates an [Arduino Uno](https://store.arduino.cc/products/arduino-uno-rev3/) with a [CSS811 air quality sensor](https://learn.adafruit.com/adafruit-ccs811-air-quality-sensor/overview).
 This hardware component enables real-time tracking and analysis of indoor air quality parameters.
 - For outdoor air quality data, the app integrates data from [Google's Air Quality API](https://developers.google.com/maps/documentation/urls/get-started#directions-action) to provide users with information about the air quality in their outdoor surroundings.
 - To track plant/pollen allergens, the project leverages data from [Google's Pollen API](https://www.google.com/search?q=pollen+api) to give users insights into plant-related allergens in their area.
-- For visualizing data on maps, the project integrates png heatmap tiles on maps from [Google Maps Platform](https://cloud.google.com/maps-platform/), enhancing the user experience with geospatial information.
+- For visualizing data on maps, the project integrates heatmap tiles on maps from [Google Maps Platform](https://cloud.google.com/maps-platform/), enhancing the user experience with geospatial information.
 - The project incorporates a chatbot powered by [OpenAI](https://www.openai.com/) to analyze the data and provide with personalized recommendations.

 <br><br>

 <img src="./readme/title4.svg"/>

-> We designed AiroWave using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+> AiroWave was designed using wireframes and mockups, where a careful attention to user interface and user experience ensured visually appealing and intuitive design..

 ### Mockups